paulvi/eclipse-node-ide/Hints.md

 ### GitHub Flavored Markdown (GFM) Viewer

 See markdown .md files as they are on GitHub.
 Very useful when browsing `node_modules` folder.
-Version 1.0 is somewhat slow.
+Minimum recommended version is 1.1.1 .

 ![Eclipse-Node-IDE-Overview-0.4.3.png](Pictures/Eclipse-Node-IDE-Overview-0.4.3.png)